 Why am I on this road?
 And who lets cows on highways?

 “Look out, COW!”
 Jenn shouted just in time for me to avoid the lumbering beast on the road.
 Why am I on this road?
 And who lets cows on highways?
-The Baja highway, aka Mex 1, isn’t for the faint of heart and, perhaps, that is the beauty of this nearly 2000 km auto trail that connects San Diego to the tropical destinations of Cabo San Lucas and La Paz.
+The Baja highway, aka Mex 1, isn’t for the faint of heart and, perhaps, that is the beauty of this nearly 2000 km road trip down the Bala Peninsula connects San Diego to the tropical destinations of Cabo San Lucas and La Paz.
 Our choice to drive was about the journey as much it was about the destination, and the magic in the middle.

 The coastal plains from Tijuana to San Quintin are indicative of northern Mexico.
 Bustling towns adjoin the streets as the coastal cities meet the vibrant agricultural fields.
 There are many reasons to come here from the empty surf breaks to wine tours.
 Our desire was a deeper plunge into the mysterious darkness of the Baja, so we only stopped for a brief respite at the Hotel Mision Santa Maria.
 Side note, this hotel makes for a wonderful, off the beaten track, stop with lovely ocean views and a kick ass Sunday brunch.

 The Baja Desert is like no place else on Earth

 With full stomachs and renewed energy, we bid farewell to San Quintin and begun our day’s journey across the foreboding and often dreaded Baja desert.
 Personally, I love the desert in the Baja.
 Mysterious plants and startling wind blown rocks are visual reminders that this is like no place else on Earth.
 It’s stark but not barren.
 There is life here, and every creature, rock, and structure is adapting to the harshness of the conditions.

 Catavina – The only gas station in 400 km